yorkaerospace/Jigs/README.md

 # Generic Rocket Jigs

 This is a collection of [OpenSCAD](https://openscad.org/) files used to generate parameterised jigs for our rocket designs.
+The files are categorised by the stage of construction they are intended to be used for.

 ### Usage